zhiyi7/fastify-app/README.md

 This is a simple file-based routing fasitfy application skeleton for JSON API server with some pre-defined features.

 After calling the default exported function, the fastify server will listen on the specified host and port.
 The returned value of the function is a fastify instance.
-By default, this instance will also be registered to the global scope with variable name `app`.
-You can access it via `global.app` or just `app`.
-This name can be changed by setting the `app.globalAppVariable` in the config.
-To prevent this behavior, set the `app.disableGlobalAppVariable` to `true`.

 ## File-based routing